 Spend a day at leisure exploring the city, or take join an optional excursion taking scenic train ride along the Taieri Gorge Railway, or a wildlife tour of the Otago Peninsula.
 B

 Day 23 Dunedin to Lake Ohau

-This morning embark on your journey of around 275 kilometres as you first head north along the coast to Oamaru.
+This morning embark on your journey of around 275 kilometres as you first head north along the coast to Oamaru (160 miles, three hours).
 The main town of the Waitaki area, Oamaru has grand, stone Victorian buildings that reflect the wealth of the 19th-century gold rushes.
 You head inland and pass a string of pure, snow-fed lakes through the Waitaki valley before arriving at Lake Ohau, in the heart of the vast Mackenzie Country.
 Named after an outlaw from pioneering times, this is a region of lakes, tussock-covered hills and vast open spaces.

 Day 24 Lake Ohau to Christchurch to the UK

-Transfer to Christchurch – a journey of approximately 340 kilometres.
-Arrive at the airport for your overnight flight to the UK.
+Transfer to Christchurch (198 miles, four hours) for your overnight flight to the UK.
 B

 Day 25 UK

 Highlights of this trip include a famous scenic drive and views of two coasts on the way to Auckland’s west coast.
 You can walk in the sand, paddle in the surf and explore groves of pohutukawa trees – just don't forget to wear appropriate footwear!
 The whole excursion takes about four hours and you’ll learn lots about local legends and plants along the way.